tusharsadhwani/blog/src/pages/post/ast.md

         # This runs when coming back up from the children
         if node is self.current_for_node:
-            # We're done counting this node
+            # We're done counting this node.
+Print it out
             print(f'For node contains {self.stmt_count} statements')
             self.current_for_node = None